wbamberg/idl-reference/docs/mozIStorageConnection.md

 Clones a database connection and makes the clone read only if needed.

-@param aReadOnly
-       If true, the returned database should be put into read-only mode.
-       Defaults to false.
-@return the cloned database connection.

 @throws NS_ERROR_UNEXPECTED
         If this connection is a memory database.